MicrosoftDocs/Viva/Viva/goals/check-in-reminders.md

 Once the updates have been scheduled, you'll receive the notification in one of the following ways:

-1. If a Slack or MS Teams integration has been enabled, the notifications will be sent through one of those platforms.
+- If a Slack or MS Teams integration has been enabled, the notifications will be sent through one of those platforms.

-2. If the iOS or Android App has been installed, you'll receive a push notification.
+- If the iOS or Android App has been installed, you'll receive a push notification.

-3. If no integrations have been set up, Viva Goals will send a reminder as an email.
+- If no integrations have been set up, Viva Goals will send a reminder as an email.

 ## Check-ins for single and multiple owners

 For OKRs having single or multiple owners, you can decide which user in the organization is responsible for making check-ins use the ‘check-in responsibility’ feature.
-The check-in owner will be able to check in on the OKR (manual check-ins) and set up a data link on the OKR (for auto-check-ins).
+The check-in owner will be able to check in the OKR (manual check-ins) and set up a data link on the OKR (for auto check-ins).
 This user will be receiving the check-in reminders.
-In the case of multiple owners, this will prevent all of the owners from receiving reminders, only the user set as 'check-in responsible owner' will receive the reminders.
+In the case of multiple owners, this will prevent all of the owners from receiving reminders.
+Only the user set as 'check-in responsible owner' will receive the reminders.

 ### Steps to assign responsibility for check-ins: